 But during such a crazy time of year, any DIY projects I attempt have to be simple enough to throw together on the day-of.

-Scroll down to see which ones made the cut this year, and let us know if you’re considering giving any of them a try.
+Scroll down to see which Thanksgiving table ideas made the cut this year, and let us know if you’re considering giving any of them a try.
 I’m leaning towards the wooden cutting board chargers, mini loaves of bread, and pie to-go boxes!

 Use a wooden cutting board as a charger, via Becki Owens.